-Footwear Brown or black Roman sandals worn without socks or plain black hard soled leather shoes with a heal.
+Footwear Brown or black sandals with a back and top strap worn without socks or plain black hard soled leather shoes with a heal.
 (Must be able to be polished with nugget and have no logos).
-Canvas shoes, skate shoes, casual wear shoes and slippers are not acceptable.
+Canvas shoes, flat soled shoes, skate shoes, casual wear shoes and slippers are not acceptable.